DEFRA/aphw-ddi-api/README.md

 You will need to add the base64 encoded public keys from portal and enforcement in `PORTAL_PUBLIC_KEY` and`ENFORCEMENT_PUBLIC_KEY` env variables

-To make calls from api to itself you will also need to setup keys:
+To make calls from api to itself (e.g. overnight jobs), you will need to add base64 encoded private and public keys in `API_PUBLIC_KEY` and`API_PRIVATE_KEY` env variables

+To setup keys:

 ```
 openssl genrsa -out private_key.pem 2048